Skip to content

 Now let's dive into the stackr.config.ts file.

-• By default, the micro-rollup is configured to run in Sandbox mode (isSandbox).
-This is explained in the next section.
+• By default, the micro-rollup is configured to run in Sandbox mode.
+This will be explained in the next section.

 stackr.config.ts